Towards a characterisation of Sidorenko systems

-If \thref{c:25} is true, then we believe it is possible that all non-degenerate $(2 \times k)$-systems with $s(L)= k-1$ are non-Sidorenko. \begin{ques}\thlabel{qu:2k} Does there exist a $(2 \times k)$-system with $s(L)=k-1$ that is Sidorenko, when $k \ge 7$ is odd? \end{ques}
+If \thref{c:25} is true, then we believe it is possible that all irredundant $(2 \times k)$-systems with $s(L)= k-1$ are non-Sidorenko. \begin{ques}\thlabel{qu:2k} Does there exist a $(2 \times k)$-system with $s(L)=k-1$ that is Sidorenko, when $k \ge 7$ is odd? \end{ques}

 Let us give yet another motivation behind \thref{c:25,qu:2k}.
 In Section~\ref{sec:entropy}, we show that the union of certain Sidorenko systems with particular shared variables is also Sidorenko.
 There, we combined several Sidorenko equations on `blocks'.
 When considering the union of Sidorenko systems with some shared variables, it seems that the more the variables `intermingle', the harder it is for the combined system to be Sidorenko.
 For example, the system $y-x = z-w$ and $3y+z= 3w+x$ is a system of two Sidorenko equations with shared variables on both sides.
-This is a four term arithmetic progression, which is a non-degenerate $(2\times 4)$-system and hence uncommon (see~\cite{klm21-uncommon}). \thref{ex:non-AQ} also provides a non-Sidorenko 5-variable system where the coefficients of two Sidorenko equations intermingle.
+This is a four term arithmetic progression, which is an irredundant $(2\times 4)$-system and hence uncommon (see~\cite{klm21-uncommon}). \thref{ex:non-AQ} also provides a non-Sidorenko 5-variable system where the coefficients of two Sidorenko equations intermingle.